The Advice Centre

 We will do our best to offer assistance on any other difficulties you might experience.
 If we can’t help, then we’re sure to know someone who can.

 You will find a variety of leaflets and claim forms available in The Advice Centre waiting area.

 Where To Find Us

-The Advice Centre is located on the ground floor of the John McIntyre Building (next to the University Main Gate), and is staffed by professional and experienced advice workers.
+The Advice Centre is located on the ground floor of the McIntyre Building (next to the University Main Gate), and is staffed by professional and experienced advice workers.

 Standard opening times: